Fabric ducting in healthcare settings

 How did we overcome it?

 There were a number of important considerations to factor in for this solution.
 The most important of which was the need by the hospital to have the freedom to be flexible with the layouts of the rooms on the top floor.
-We couldn’t design something just for the rooms as they were now – we had to make sure that, however the hospital set up all the rooms on the affected floors, cool air was constantly and consistently circulated to patients, staff, and visitors.
+We couldn’t design something just for the rooms as they were now, the design had to be flexible to cope with any changes in layout on the affected floors, so that cool air was constantly and consistently circulated to patients, staff, and visitors.
 This meant providing additional protection from draughts too.

 As our partner Padraig Hanvey at Crossflow described it, the challenge was that there were certain areas prone to “high heat gains” leading to quite wide ranges of temperatures between different parts of each floor and the rooms contained within them.